evangunawan/cap-usb-camera/README.md

 Then you can have the exit reason inside `exit_code`.
 Available values are:
-- `user_canceled` - User clicked *cancel* button on the camera activity.
+- `user_canceled` - User clicked *cancel* button or declined camera access permission on the plugin activity.
-- `dialog_selection_canceled` - User clicked *cancel* button on camera selection dialog (selection dialog appears if there is more than 1 camera device connected).
+- `exit_no_device` - Plugin won't start the activity when there is no device connected.
-- `exit_no_devices` - Plugin won't start the activity when there is no device connected.
+- `device_disconnected` - Device is disconnected on plugin activity.
 - `success` - Exit code if the plugin succeed to take the photo.